I-Abhinavv/ScoreMe-Assignment/README.md

 # ScoreMe-Assignment
 # PDF Table Extractor

 This tool extracts tables from **system-generated PDFs** (with or without borders, including irregular-shaped tables) **without using Tabula, Camelot, or converting PDFs to images**.
-The extracted tables are stored in Excel format — one Excel file per PDF.
+The extracted tables are stored in Excel format.

 ---